Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 \section{Results}

-In this section, we demonstrate the proposed framework for \ac{UQ} in the discovery of constitutive models for experimental datasets from mechanical tests with incompressible hyperelastic materials.
-We start with the isotropic rubber material in \cref{subsec:isotropic_data} and then consider the anisotropic human cardiac tissue in \cref{subsec:anisotropic_data}.
-In addition, we study the sensitivity of the individual model terms.
-The sensitivity analysis provides information on the contribution of individual terms, and we use it to determine which terms can be removed to promote sparsity.
-Throughout this paper, we quantify the uncertainty in the stress-deformation functions using centered \SI{95}{\percent}-intervals and validate the uncertainty based on the estimated coverage.
-For further details on the determination of the centered \SI{95}{\percent}-intervals and the estimation of the coverage, see \cref{sec:appendix_ci_and_estimated_coverage}.
+In this section, we demonstrate the proposed framework for experimental datasets with incompressible hyperelastic materials.
+We start with an isotropic rubber material in \cref{subsec:isotropic_data} and then consider an anisotropic human cardiac tissue in \cref{subsec:anisotropic_data}.
+In each test case, we study the sensitivity of the individual model terms.
+Sensitivities are used to select the relevant terms from the model library while promoting sparsity.
+Throughout this paper, we quantify the uncertainty in the stress-deformation functions using centered \SI{95}{\percent}-intervals and validate the uncertainty based on the coverage of the synthetic data and the estimated coverage of the experimental data.
+For further details on these criteria, see \cref{sec:appendix_ci_and_estimated_coverage}.
+The hyperparameters of the \ac{GP} prior, \ac{NF}, Wasserstein-1 minimization and the Sobol' sensitivity analysis are specified in \cref{sec:appendix_hyperparameters} for all numerical test cases.
+Therein, we also present the considerations on which we base the hyperparameter selection and qualitatively discuss the influence of the hyperparameters on runtime.
+In order to take into account the effect of the random initialization of the \acp{NN} used in the \ac{NF} and as Lipschitz-1 function, we tested five random initializations for each numerical test case.
+The results of this sensitivity analysis are summarized in \cref{sec:appendix_random_initialization}.
+In the following, we present representative results for each numerical test case.